Stages Of Stress: How Stress Progresses

 Stress can be difficult to navigate

-What are the stages of stress?
+What are the stages of stress, or general adaptation syndrome (GAS)?

 How the body responds to stress, also known as general adaptation syndrome (GAS), involves a sequence of three stages.
-The three main stages of stress include the following:

 When you encounter a difficult or threatening situation your nervous system, specifically your brain may initiate the alarm phase of the stress response.
 This phase is the body's built-in defense mechanism against a threat, and it's here that the fight or flight response kicks in.
 The brain activates the hypothalamus, which incites responses from other body parts.
 Next, hormones are released into the bloodstream to prepare you for fight or flight.
 Your respiration may increase, and your heart may start to race.